darciopacifico/ChallengeVR/README.md

 ChallengeVR
 ===================

-Emulates a simple REST service for Property Registration System.

-Uses Scala, Spray and Akka frameworks for a simple actor model based, reactive design approach.
+Emulates a simple REST service for a Property Registration System, using Scala, Spray and Akka frameworks for a simple actor model based, reactive design approach.

 ## How to Execute the Solution: